AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2017-12-29-swift-cstr.md

 ## CString Search Functions

-Lets say we just want to get the extension of a filename (one of the annoying things in Swift is the missing ability to use character literals as integers):
+Let's say we just want to get the extension of a filename (one of the annoying things in Swift is the missing ability to use character literals as integers):
 ```